MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Container.md

 Returns the container’s non-internal children.
 See `gtk_container_forall()` for details on what constitutes an "internal" child.

-Returns: (element-type **Gnome::Gtk3::Widget**) (transfer container): a newly-allocated list of the container’s non-internal children.
+Returns: a newly-allocated list of the container’s non-internal children.
+The type of the elements are native widgets.

     method gtk_container_get_children ( --> N-GList  )